Paul Pickering: Early life

 Pickering was born in Rotherham, Yorkshire, England, the son of Arthur Samuel Pickering and Lorna (née Grocock).
 On his father’s side he is related to the Pre-Raphaelite artist Evelyn de Morgan, (née Pickering) and George III, and on his mother’s side to Yorkshire and Irish gypsy showmen.
-His father died when he was nine and he was educated at the Royal Masonic Schools for Boys in Bushey, Hertfordshire and in vacations worked for Pearl Connor Magotsi, at the Edric Connor agency, which was a pioneer in promoting black theatre and the musical, Hair.
-He attended the University of Leicester, where he read Psychology and Combined Arts and participated in revolutionary politics, was a union representative, and helped found the Anti-Interment League.
+His father died when he was nine and he was educated at the Royal Masonic Schools for Boys in Bushey, Hertfordshire, and in vacations worked for Pearl Connor-Mogotsi, at the Edric Connor agency, which was a pioneer in promoting black theatre and the musical Hair.

+Pickering attended the University of Leicester, where he read Psychology and Combined Arts and participated in revolutionary politics, was a union representative, and helped found the Anti-Internment League.
 From working in the steel works in vacations he financed hitch-hiking expeditions in north Africa and the Middle East but was prevented from getting to India after being banned from Iran for depicting the Shah half-dressed as a woman in a university sketch.
-In 2020 he was awarded his Doctor of Philosophy (PhD) in Creative Writing by Bath Spa University.
+In 2020, he was awarded his Doctor of Philosophy (PhD) in Creative Writing by Bath Spa University.